dfan14051/matrix-RREF-calculator/README.md

 # matrix-RREF-calculator
 Tool to simplify matrices into RREF

-TO-DO:
-Change decimal format to fractions and make table uniform size
+Created to make doing linear algebra homework faster.